Demining: Humanitarian

 Once a mine is found, the most common methods of removing it are to manually defuse it (a slow and dangerous process) or blow it up with more explosives (dangerous and costly).
 Research programs have explored alternatives that destroy the mine without exploding it, using chemicals or heat.

 The most common explosive material, TNT, is very stable, not burnable with a match and highly resistant to acids or common oxidizing agents.
 However, some chemicals use an autocatalytic reaction to destroy it.
 Diethylenetriamine (DETA) and TNT spontaneously ignite when they come in contact with each other.
 One delivery system involves a bottle of DETA placed over a mine; a bullet shot through both brings them in contact and the TNT is consumed within minutes.
 Other chemicals that can be used for this purpose include pyridine, diethylamine and pyrole.
 They do not have the same effect on explosives such as RDX and PETN.

-Thermal destruction methods generate enough heat to burn TNT.
-One uses leftover rocket propellant from the NASA Space Shuttle missions.
+Thermal destruction methods generate enough heat to burn TNT, such as using leftover rocket propellant from the NASA Space Shuttle missions.
 Thiokol, the company that built the engines for the shuttles, developed a flare with the propellant.
 Placed next to a mine and activated remotely, it reaches temperatures exceeding 1927 C, burning a hole through the landmine casing and consuming the explosive.
 These flares have been used by the US Navy in Kosovo and Jordan.
 Another device uses a solid state reaction to create a liquid that penetrates the case and starts the explosive burning.